How to Trade with the Hull MA

 To identify the uptrend, the fast HMA needs to cross the slower one to the upside.

 For identifying downtrends, the fast HMA needs to cross the slower one to the downside.

 For instance, I have taken the HMA (9) (the fast indicator) and HMA (18) (the slow indicator) for Affiliated Managers Group, Inc. (NYSE:AMG).
 The HMA (9) indicator is highlighted in blue while the HMA (18) indicator is highlighted in green.

-In the below chart, you can see that I have highlighted entry signals, when the HMA (9) crosses above the HMA (18).
+In the below chart, you can see that I have highlighted entry signals when the HMA (9) crosses above the HMA (18).
 On the other hand, you can the short/sell signals as well, where the HMA (9) crossed below the HMA (18).

 How the Hull MA is a better indicator when compared to the simple and exponential moving averages?

 The simple moving average (SMA), exponential moving averages (EMA) and weighted moving averages (WMA) are all lag when identifying the trend.
-Conversely, the Hull MA is a step above these indicators as it is more dynamic in regards to price activity, while maintaining a smooth curve.
+Conversely, the Hull MA is a step above these indicators as it is more dynamic in regards to price activity while maintaining a smooth curve.

-The below example, shows the difference between the Hull MA and the simple moving average.
+The below example shows the difference between the Hull MA and the simple moving average.

 This is a five minute Microsoft chart from July 5th, 2016.
 I have selected the Hull MA which is reflected in the top left corner of the chart.
 The default setting is 9 periods for the Hull MA.
-The Hull MA is highlighted in blue line, while the simple moving average (with a default setting of 9 periods) is highlighted with the red line.
+The Hull MA is highlighted by the blue line, while the simple moving average (with a default setting of 9 periods) is highlighted with the red line.

 As you can see in the above chart, the Hull MA is providing signals well ahead as compared to the simple moving average indicator.
 Traders can leverage this gap for greater profits as compared to the other moving average indicator.